 What factors determine what information can be retrieved from memory?
 One critical factor is the type of hints, or cues, in the environment.
 You may hear a song on the radio that suddenly evokes memories of an earlier time in your life, even if you were not trying to remember it when the song came on.
 Nevertheless, the song is closely associated with that time, so it brings the experience to mind.

 The general principle that underlies the effectiveness of retrieval cues is the encoding specificity principle (Tulving & Thomson, 1973): when people encode information, they do so in specific ways.
 For example, take the song on the radio: perhaps you heard it while you were at a terrific party, having a great, philosophical conversation with a friend.
 Thus, the song became part of that whole complex experience.
 Years later, even though you haven’t thought about that party in ages, when you hear the song on the radio, the whole experience rushes back to you.
 In general, the encoding specificity principle states that, to the extent a retrieval cue (the song) matches or overlaps the memory trace of an experience (the party, the conversation), it will be effective in evoking the memory.
 A classic experiment on the encoding specificity principle had participants memorize a set of words in a unique setting.
 Later, the participants were tested on the word sets, either in the same location they learned the words or a different one.
 As a result of encoding specificity, the students who took the test in the same place they learned the words were actually able to recall more words (Godden & Baddeley, 1975) than the students who took the test in a new setting.
-In this instance, the physical context itself provided cues for retrieval.
-This is why it’s good to study for midterms and finals in the same room you’ll be taking them in.

 One caution with this principle, though, is that, for the cue to work, it can’t match too many other experiences (Nairne, 2002; Watkins, 1975).
 Consider a lab experiment.
 Suppose you study 100 items; 99 are words, and one is a picture—of a penguin, item 50 in the list.
 Afterwards, the cue “recall the picture” would evoke “penguin” perfectly.
 No one would miss it.
 However, if the word “penguin” were placed in the same spot among the other 99 words, its memorability would be exceptionally worse.
 This outcome shows the power of distinctiveness that we discussed in the section on encoding: one picture is perfectly recalled from among 99 words because it stands out.
 Now consider what would happen if the experiment were repeated, but there were 25 pictures distributed within the 100-item list.
 Although the picture of the penguin would still be there, the probability that the cue “recall the picture” (at item 50) would be useful for the penguin would drop correspondingly.
 Watkins (1975) referred to this outcome as demonstrating the cue overload principle.
 That is, to be effective, a retrieval cue cannot be overloaded with too many memories.
 For the cue “recall the picture” to be effective, it should only match one item in the target set (as in the one-picture, 99-word case).